dakshinatharindu/firesim-nvdla/README.md

 ./solo.sh
 ```

-The command above launches Darknet and executes YOLOv3 on the image `darknet-nvdla/data/dog.jpg`.
+The command above launches Darknet and runs YOLOv3 on the image `darknet-nvdla/data/dog.jpg`.
 The time that it takes to run the algorithm and the probabilities of objects detected in the image should appear on the screen:

 ```
 ...